 But how the two drugs make all of this happen makes one a much better choice over the other.

 Adderall’s mechanism of action results in a much rougher experience, leading to unpleasant crashes once the effects have worn off.
 It’s also a drug that has high abuse potential, which can easily lead down the road of addiction.

 Modafinil offers the same effects without those downsides.
 It has no post-use crash to speak of and is not addictive.
-Unlike Adderall, it is also not illegal to own if you don’t have a prescription and simple to get online.
+Unlike Adderall, it is also not illegal to own if you don’t have a prescription and easy to get online.

 All other things being equal, for me at least, the modafinil vs. Adderall battle has a clear winner.
 It’s why I have been using the former for years and stay well clear of the latter.